 Famous locations which date variously over a thousand years such as the Acropolis, Akrotiri, and Mystras are hugely popular tourist attractions.
 When it comes to travel inspiration, there’s little doubt that the historic sites in Greece provide endless possibilities.
 Here’s 10 of our favourites.

 The Acropolis is one of the most recognisable historic sites in the world and remains an inspirational monument to the achievements of Ancient Greek civilisation.
 Standing tall above the Greek city of Athens, the Acropolis contains a number of buildings and monuments from Greek Antiquity, including the Parthenon, the Erechtheion, the Propylaia and the temple of Athena Nike.

 Today, the Acropolis is an extremely popular historic site and caters for a multitude of tourists every year.
 The recently opened Acropolis Museum, which lies nearby, contains an amazing array of displays and artefacts from the Acropolis itself.

-The stunning ruins of Akrotiri now stand in testament of the sophisticated urban settlement which once existed there.
-The buildings are not only multi-storey, many of them contain vivid frescoes of various themes.
-This excellent state of preservation has drawn parallels with another famously volcanically preserved site, earning it the moniker of the “Minoan Pompeii”.
+The stunning ruins of Akrotiri now stand testament to the sophisticated urban settlement which once existed there.
+The buildings are largely multi-storey, with many of them containing vivid frescoes on various themes.
+This excellent state of preservation has drawn parallels with another famously volcanically preserved site, earning it the moniker of the “Minoan Pompeii“.